 Ricketts Glen is a State Park with over 13,000 acres located within three counties in northern Pennsylvania.
 Ricketts Glen is most famous for their waterfall loop trail, where you can see over 20 waterfalls.

 The waterfall loop trail is between four to five miles, depending on the exact route that you take and if you go off the loop slightly to see an additional three waterfalls.
 We walked the shortest part of the loop and estimate the hike to be about 4.5 miles.
 It’s an action packed hike between the waterfalls, bridges, and beautiful scenery.
-The hike seemed to go fast, even with a 4 year old and 8 year old in tow.
+This hike has steep steps and drop offs, so use caution and be sure everyone in your party can handle the steps and long hike.

 Planning Your Hike